rodekruis/epidemic-risk-assessment/UNIGE_ovitrap/README.md

 that's it! you should see images appearing in the directory where 'get_data.py' is running. to get all needed data, you need to change the script accordingly; see the comment lines in the code to understand what needs to be changed.

-in case of doubts, drop me (Jacopo Margutti) a message at jmargutti@redcross.nl!
+in case of doubts, drop me (Jacopo Margutti) a message at jmargutti@redcross.nl